phipier/Treechecker-server/README.md

 ```
 ●	Create a database

-Go to Databases and create a MySQL database named "<your-username>$db" (only type db and the rest will be added automatically).
+Go to Databases and create a MySQL database named "<your-username>$db" (only type "db" and the rest will be added automatically).

 ●	Set up project environment variables